 - Keep employment tax records for at least 4 years after the date that the tax becomes due or is paid, whichever is later.

 The following questions should be applied to each record as you decide whether to keep a document or throw it away.

-Keep records relating to property until the period of limitations expires for the year in which you dispose of the property in a taxable disposition.
+Generally, keep records relating to property until the period of limitations expires for the year in which you dispose of the property.
 You must keep these records to figure any depreciation, amortization, or depletion deduction and to figure the gain or loss when you sell or otherwise dispose of the property.

-Generally, if you received property in a nontaxable exchange, your basis in that property is the same as the bases of the property you gave up, increased by any money you paid.
-You must keep the records on the old property, as well as on the new property, until the period of limitations expires for the year in which you dispose of the new property in a taxable disposition.
+If you received property in a nontaxable exchange, your basis in that property is the same as the basis of the property you gave up, increased by any money you paid.
+You must keep the records on the old property, as well as on the new property, until the period of limitations expires for the year in which you dispose of the new property.

 What should I do with my records for nontax purposes?